TRI-AMDD/mpet/README.md

    [here](http://mit.edu/smithrb/www/ref_outputs.zip) and unzip within the tests subdirectory.
 This should give a number of directories of the form `tests/ref_outputs/test###`.
-2. Copy `mpettest` to the working directory and run it.
+2. Copy `mpettest.py` to the working directory and run it.
 This will run a number of simulations and compare their outputs to those outputs from the downloaded reference outputs along with a few comparisons of simulations to their corresponding analytical